Universal Upper Bound on Ergotropy and No-Go Theorem by the Eigenstate Thermalization Hypothesis

 Using condition~\eqref{condition_subsystems}, we can further evaluate the r.h.s.~of~\eqref{average_athermality} as

-This completes the proof of Theorem \ref{thm:universal_bound}. \paragraph{No-Go theorem by the ETH} When the contribution of entropy decrease is negligible, ergotropy is suppressed only by local athermality.
+This completes the proof of Theorem \ref{thm:universal_bound}. \paragraph{No-go theorem by the ETH} When the contribution of entropy decrease is negligible, ergotropy is suppressed only by local athermality.
 This is the case for on-site unitary operations $\otimes_i\mathcal{U}_i$.
-A more realistic maps are unitary evolutions by time-dependent Hamiltonians satisfying~\eqref{short-range}, which we shall refer to as local control.
-In fact, the small incremental entangling (SIE) theorem~\cite{bravyiUpperBoundsEntangling2007,vanacoleyenEntanglementRatesArea2013} indicates that the rate of change in $S_A$ follows the area law~\cite{marienEntanglementRatesStability2016,gongEntanglementAreaLaws2017}, and hence it is at most $|\partial A|\sim l^{D-1}$.
-An analysis similar to what is done in the previous paragraph shows that the second term on the r.h.s.~of inequality~\eqref{universal_bound} for the operation time $T$ (per $\hbar$) is bounded from above by
+More realistic maps are unitary evolutions by time-dependent Hamiltonians satisfying~\eqref{short-range}, which we shall refer to as local control.
+In fact, the small incremental entangling theorem~\cite{bravyiUpperBoundsEntangling2007,vanacoleyenEntanglementRatesArea2013} indicates that the rate of change in $S_A$ follows the area law~\cite{marienEntanglementRatesStability2016,gongEntanglementAreaLaws2017}, and hence it is at most $|\partial A|\sim l^{D-1}$.
+An analysis similar to what is made in the previous paragraph shows that the second term on the r.h.s.~of inequality~\eqref{universal_bound} for the operation time $T$ (per $\hbar$) is bounded from above by

-where we assume that the temperature of every subsystem is bounded from above by a $V$-independent positive temperature $\beta_1^{-1}$:
+where we assume that the temperature of every subsystem is bounded from above by a $V$-independent positive temperature $\beta_1^{-1}$,

-Then, under the same conditions made in Theorem~\ref{thm:universal_bound}, we have the following corollary. \begin{corollary} Suppose that the initial state $\rho$ satisfies~\eqref{additional_assumption}.
-Let $\mathcal{F}$ be a class of local controls satisfying $U_0T=o(l)$.
+Then, under the same conditions assumed in Theorem~\ref{thm:universal_bound}, we have the following corollary. \begin{corollary} Suppose that the initial state $\rho$ satisfies~\eqref{additional_assumption}.
+Let $\mathcal{F}$ be a class of local controls satisfying $U_0T=O(1)$.
 Then, we have